rich-p-rich/starwars-hangman-p3/README.md

 https://stackoverflow.com/questions/1874592/how-to-write-very-long-string-that-conforms-with-pep8-and-prevent-e501

 ## Future development
+- In terms of coding: there are places in which I could consolidate my code to avoid repitition.
+For example, it would be possible to merge the code for Clue1 and Clue2, and I think the code for the end-game screen could be consolidated to help maintainability.
+This would be my priority if I come back to this game.

-- The next step for me would be to add difficulty levels, with the hardest being limiting the player to a total number of correct and incorrect guesses, rather than, as here, a situation in which correct guesses are not counted.
+- In terms of gameplay, the next step would be to add difficulty levels, with the hardest being limiting the player to a total number of correct and incorrect guesses, rather than, as here, a situation in which correct guesses are not counted.
 This would make the game more challenging.
 - I would like to update the leaderboard to count the total number of guesses per successful game, as well as the 'remaining attempts' (i.e. remaining wrong guesses) which is currently counted.
 - I would also specify how many attempts were available to the player, e.g. was it a game with 10 available attempts, or just 6
 - I would also like to export the information for all completed games, successful or unsuccessful, as this is a likely 'real-life' feature that would be desirable, if not necessary